Tax Loss Harvesting+ Disclosure

 TLH+ is not able to avoid wash sales associated with accounts that are held outside Betterment (“external accounts”), including external accounts that clients have linked to their Betterment accounts via Betterment’s online interface.
 Clients who enable TLH+ are responsible for monitoring their external accounts to avoid any such wash sales.
 Situations where such a purchase could occur include, but are not limited to, dividend reinvestments and purchases of securities with the proceeds from a liquidated Betterment account.
 A wash sale could also occur where securities in an account held outside Betterment are sold at a loss and used to fund a Betterment account.
 Wash sales where the replacement security is purchased in an IRA account are particularly worth avoiding.
 That is because, in general, a “washed” loss is postponed until the replacement securities are sold, but if the replacements are purchased in an IRA account, the loss is permanently disallowed.

-Betterment will not coordinate with trust accounts that clients have opened at Betterment unless specifically instructed to do so.
+Betterment will only coordinate with SSN-based trust accounts that clients have opened at Betterment.
+EIN-based trust accounts will not be coordinated unless Betterment is specifically instructed to do so.
 Betterment will coordinate TLH+ across your and your spouse’s Betterment accounts after you have linked your spouse’s Betterment account.
 You can link your spouse's Betterment account by visiting the "Connected accounts" section of your Betterment summary.

 When Betterment replaces investments with “similar” investments via TLH+, it does so by purchasing investments that are expected, but are not guaranteed, to have similar performance and risk exposure.
 Expected returns and risk characteristics are no guarantee of actual performance.
 The performance of the new investments purchased by Betterment may be better or worse than the investments that were replaced.
 Clients may also incur higher fund-level fees in the replacement investments.
 The enablement of TLH+ will typically result in a higher number of trades than would occur in a similar account without TLH+ enabled.
 This could result in additional transaction costs (e.g., bid-ask spread expense) associated with trading.
 In some cases, the replacement securities may also be less liquid, which could also result in increased transaction costs.